GameFoundry/bsf/Documentation/Manuals/Native/gpuPrograms.md

 ## GpuParams {#gpuPrograms_c_a}
 **GpuParams** is a container for all parameters required by a single GPU pipeline (graphics or compute).
 It allows you to set primitive/texture/sampler/buffer parameters used by the GPU programs, which it stores in an internal buffer.
 You can then bind it to a **RenderAPI** similar to how you bind the pipeline themselves.
-Assigned parameter will then be using with the current pipeline in any following *draw* or *dispatch* calls.
+Assigned parameter will then be used with the current pipeline in any following *draw* or *dispatch* calls.

 To create a **GpuParams** object call @ref bs::ct::GpuParams::create "ct::GpuParams::create()" with either a graphics or a compute pipeline state as a parameter.